 I always say one of Britain’s best exports is the constitution that is afternoon tea.
 It’s offered at most luxury hotels all over Sri Lanka, and the Governor’s Mansion was no different.
 Each afternoon we found ourselves a shady spot on the terrace, or in the lounge, and were presented with three tiers of savoury snacks, sweet treats and scones with cream and jam.

-Now I’ve had an awful lot of afternoon teas in my time (not sure if that’s a good thing or not!), and my one gripe is that they always focus too heavily on the cakes.
+Now I’ve had an awful lot of afternoon teas in my time, and my one gripe is that they always focus too heavily on the cakes.
 The muffins here were a little dry, but we were pleasantly surprised that rather than just a few simple sandwiches, the Governor’s Mansion afternoon tea came with cheese and tomato toasties, breaded fish rolls and mini vegetable samosa type morsels.
+Yum!

 If you’re staying on the tea estate for a few days, there are several places to explore in the local area, or even further afield if you fancy a big day out.
 For us, however, Governor’s Mansion was all about enjoying the beautiful tea plantation setting.